-ENGAGED is an LGBT comedic drama that follows Darren (Daniel K. Isaac), who keeps trying – and failing – to propose to his boyfriend Elliot (Ryan Jamaal Swain).
+ENGAGED is a short LGBT romantic comedy that follows Darren (Daniel K. Isaac), who keeps trying – and failing – to propose to his boyfriend Elliot (Ryan Jamaal Swain).
 When their relationship is put into an uncomfortable spotlight during a friend’s outrageous engagement party, Darren realizes he actually might be self–sabotaging himself due to unresolved insecurities about his sexuality.

 DANIEL K. ISAAC recently completed production on Season 4 of Showtime’s hit series “Billions”, reprising his fan favorite role as trader “Ben Kim”.
 He can also be seen on the breakout Comedy Central series “The Other Two”.

 Other film and television credits include the feature film, The Drummer, opposite Danny Glover, The Dark End Of The Street, Money Monster (dir.
 Jodie Foster), “The Jim Gaffigan Show” (TV LAND), “Person of Interest” (CBS) and Too Big to Fail (HBO).
 Daniel co-wrote and stars in the short film/pilot presentation, “According To My Mother.”
 The project was selected for IFP Film Week and the inaugural Sundance New Voices Lab and was an Official Selection at ITVFest, Newfest, Outfest & Outfest Fusion, CAAMfest, SeriesFest (where it was awarded Best Actress), and New York Television Festival (Best Drama and Best Actor).

 Theatre credits include Off Broadway: The Chinese Lady (Ma-Yi/ Theatre Row), The Gentleman Caller (Abingdon), Sagittarius